nuclearvaidya/tutorial/devolop/Liquid scintillation counters.md

 Solubilizers (e.g. hyamine hydroxide) are added to improve the dissolution of added samples such as blood.

+Emulsifiers- Form microemulsion of radionuclides in lipophilic cocktails.
+E.g alkyl aryl sulfonates , phosphate esters

 #### Sample Preparation
 There are two types of cocktail:-
 Emulsifying cocktails,
-(aqueous cocktails), consist of an organic aromatic solvent, an emulsifier and the scintillator. x or lipophilic cocktails, consist of an organic aromatic solvent and the scintillator
+(aqueous cocktails), consist of an organic aromatic solvent, an emulsifier and the scintillator.
+Organic solvent (lipophilic cocktails), consist of an organic aromatic solvent and the scintillator
+Most radionuclides are present in aqueous form and therefore are not readily miscible with aromatic solvents
 #### Uses
  1. Particle detection
  2. sensitive assay of blood and urine.